Menu Close

 16. Tasting the oldest café in Tallinn and Estonia

 Maiasmokk Cafe has been operating since 1864 and is the oldest in the country.
 The interior of the shop has remained the same for over a hundred years and adds to the antique charm of the shop.
-It is located at Pikk 16, 10123 in Tallinn.
+It is located at Pikk 16.

 17. take a selfie at Parliament Riigikogu and Toompea Castle

-The castle on Domberget and the Parliament of Estonia were built from the old walls founded between the 13th and 14th centuries.
-The castle was built later around 1767-1773 in late Baroque.
-One of Herman's towers remains and the Estonian flag can be seen at the top.
+The Castle on the Cathedral Hill and the Parliament of Estonia were built from the old walls founded between the 13th and 14th centuries.
+The castle was later rebuilt around 1767-1773 in late Baroque style.
+One of the towers, the Herman Tower, still stands, with the Estonian flag flying at the top.
 This is located at Lossi Square 1A.

 18. Shop at Tallinn's fabulous Christmas market

-As voted by readers... it was Tallinn's annual Christmas market that was number one in Europe in 2019, and not for the first time.
+As readers voted... it was Tallinn's annual Christmas market that was number one in Europe in 2019, and not for the first time.
 Discover the Christmas market between 15 November and 7 January.

 19. Coffee break at the TV tower in Pirita